b-feldmann/hitucc/README.md

 # Hit UCC

-Distributable UCC Discovery Algorithm based on Akka
+Distributable UCC Discovery Algorithm based on Akka - Implementation for my ongoing master thesis

 ## Motivation
 Nowadays, tables in databases contain a lot of data.
 They do not only have many rows but also many columns.
 Tables are so large that the data becomes difficult to understand.
 Most often, structural information or documentation of the data is missing.
 It is of utmost importance to understand the data in order to work with them and query the data.